 1. Macromolecular Voronoi Diagram Representation

-Voronoi diagram divides a metric space according to the distances between discrete sets of specied objects.
-In Mole case objects are atoms with van der Waals radii defined in AMBER force field.
-Edges of Voronoi diagrams shows positions with equidistal position to closest atoms.

-Voronoi diagram can be reformulated in Delaunay triangulation of vdW spheres.
-The vertices of the diagram correspond to the tetrahedrons of the triangulation and are located at the tetrahedron's circumcenter.
-The edges of the diagram represent the adjacency of the tetrahedrons.
+Voronoi diagram divides a metric space according to the distances between discrete sets of specified objects.
+In Mole case objects are the centers of the atom van der Waals spheres.
+The edges of the diagram represent the equidistant positions between pairs of closest atoms.
+The Voronoi diagram can be computed as a dual of the Delaunay triangulation of the vdW sphere centers.
+Therefore, the vertices of the diagram correspond to the tetrahedrons of the triangulation and are located at the tetrahedron's circumcenters.
+Similarly, the edges of the diagram represent the adjacency of the tetrahedrons.

 2. Preprocessing the Diagram